puppetlabs/design-system/packages/react-components/source/react/library/card/Card.md

 ### Card Content

 Card content is arbitrary as determined by the needs of the application.
-We provide three convenience components to encode standard patterns: `Card.Title`, which provides a consistently applied card header, `Card.ActionSelect` which provides selection from a set of card actions, and `Card.Button` which provides access to a single card action, pre-styled in a consistent manner.
+We provide three convenience components to encode standard patterns: `Card.Title`, which provides a consistently applied card header, `Card.ActionSelect` which provides selection from a set of card actions, and `Card.Action` which provides access to a single card action, pre-styled in a consistent manner.

 ```jsx
 const cardActions = [